 Why Pilates?

-You may have been thinking about doing Pilates but you're not sure about the benefits, after all it's more expensive than most exercise classes available to you.
-Here are a few reasons that may help you make a good decision:
+You may have been thinking about doing Pilates but you're not sure about the benefits.
+After all it's more expensive than most exercise classes available to you.
+Here are REASONS TO DO PILATES to help you make a good decision:

 Any Questions just email - Nuala@nualacoombspilates.com I'm here to help.